legumeinfo/pandagma/README.md

   conda activate pandagama
 ~~~

+## Running the pipeline, with suitable pandagma "run commands"

-The pandagma.sh has several "run commands," which are run in a particular order to do the clustering
+The pandagma.sh has several "run commands," which are run in a particular order to do the
-and refinement.
+clustering and refinement.
 The several commands are best called via an additional calling script.
+In the provided example, this is called run_pandagma.sh .

-The following commands should produce a reasonable collection of pan-genes, given suitably
+The following commands, in run_pandagma.sh, should produce a reasonable collection of pan-genes,
-named assembly and gene-model files:
+given suitably named assembly and gene-model files:

 ~~~
 pandagma.sh version